 For a more extensive list of our enrichment opportunities please click here.

-Students have access to the College Careers portal through Moodle, our online platform for students.
+Students have access to the College Careers website.
 The site contains extensive resources including labour market information and guides for students on a variety of routes including higher education, apprenticeships, work experience, widening participation schemes and much more.

 In their first year students will gain access to Unifrog, a destinations platform that supports good careers guidance with information and search tools that allow students to filter their options and find the best route for them.

 In addition to our online resources students have access to our career library, which contains up to date resources and books covering a range of topics.

 We encourage Parents/Carers to get involved in the progression process via the extensive resources available in College, including one to one appointments.
 We run careers events during parents’ evenings giving you the opportunity to talk to providers about options.
 Additionally, our qualified careers staff are happy to speak directly to Parents/Carers throughout the QE journey.
 If you would like to get in touch with a member of staff please contact us on 01325 461315 or email firstname.lastname@example.org